auth0/docs/articles/quickstart/webapp/python/interactive.md

 ::::checkpoint
 :::checkpoint-default
-Visit [http://localhost:3000](http://localhost:3000) to verify.
+Visit <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> to verify.
 You should find a login button routing to Auth0 for login, then back to your application to see your profile information.
 :::

 :::checkpoint-failure